 If you’re considering a career in accounting or finance, you may be curious about how much money enrolled agents make.
 Enrolled agents work in accounting firms both large and small.
 They also work for some of the most well-respected corporations in the country.
 So, to determine how lucrative a career as an enrolled agent can be, use this information to learn more about the enrolled agent salary.

-Unlike other non-enrolled tax professionals, an enrolled agent has special permissions to perform legal services that other tax professionals cannot.
-The main service that distinguishes an enrolled agent from the others is the ability to represent taxpayers.
+Unlike other non-enrolled tax professionals, an enrolled agent has special permission to perform legal services that other tax professionals cannot.
+The main service that distinguishes an enrolled agent from others is the ability to represent taxpayers.
 In addition to preparing taxes and providing advice, enrolled agents have permission to act on behalf of their clients in any and all dealings with the IRS.

 What’s more, enrolled agents often fill the role of both tax accountant and tax attorney.
 In many cases, clients call upon the expertise of enrolled agents in complex tax situations where audits are likely.
 So, as the tax preparer, an enrolled agent is the most qualified to explain and defend the choices made during preparation.

 So, how much do enrolled agents make?
 Well, according to Payscale, the national average salary for an enrolled agent is just over $50,000 when you factor in bonuses and commission.
 However, actual EA salaries may vary quite a bit when you consider all the variables.
 For example, your years of experience as a tax professional will help you earn more.
 The size of the company and the scope of your responsibilities also affect your earnings.